Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

 - [ ] a document databse
 - [x] a graph database

 #### Q38.
-You are developing a model for a graph databse.
-Your data will be moved from a relatinal databse into Neo4j.
+You are developing a model for a graph database.
+Your data will be moved from a relational database into Neo4j.
 Which of these transformations apply?

 - [ ] Rows become labes: bales become nodes.
 - [ ] Tables become labels: rows become nodes.